Wellitsabhi/todoapp/README.md

 cd frontend
 npm run dev
 ```
    2. for backend
 ```
 cd backend
 npm run dev
 ```

 ## NOTE
-Connection string of MongoDB is already  present, no need to modify  it.
+1. Connection string of MongoDB is already  present, no need to modify it.
+2. For easy setup, cors is allowed for all.
+But deployed version is secured.

 ## Ask for help